 Here, you might also find a digital nomad or two – or more – who you end up pairing up with on future travels.
-Traveling with a few friends can be beneficial in many aspects: sharing accommodation cost and planning responsibilities, companionship, having someone who’ll notice quickly if you don’t come home and will send out a search party.
+Traveling with a few friends can be beneficial in many aspects: sharing accommodation costs and planning responsibilities, companionship, having someone who’ll notice if you don’t come home and will send out a search party.

 The Best Locations for Remote Workers